StonyCapybara/StonyCapybara.github.io/README.md

 # StonyCapybara.github.io

-This is my very first website of my own.
+This is my very first website that I have coded myself.
-I have used a Khan Academy template but added features of my own.